nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-04-14-commercial_insurance_statistics.md

 ####    2. Do Corporations and LLCs need liability insurance?

-The protection offered by Limited Liability Companies and Corporations only covers your personal assets.
+The protection offered by Limited Liability Companies and Corporations only covers your Personal Assets.
 This includes things like personal accounts, investments, vehicles, and properties.
-This protection on it’s own does not meet the company insurance requirements set by state governments.
-As a matter of fact, personal liability protection usually doesn’t even protect your personal property and assets in cases of malpractice and negligence or where the Corporate Veil has been pierced.
-When it comes to Corporations and LLCs, the business is legally viewed as a separate entity from yourself and your personal assets.
-Unfortunately, the Shareholders and Members of Corporations and LLCs, respectively, can do things which can destroy this separation and void all the personal protection that comes with it.
+This protection on it’s own does not meet the minimum company insurance requirements set by most states.
+As a general rule of thumb, malpractice and negligence will void personal liability protection.
+The same goes for if Members or Shareholders destroy the sepration between business and personal assets, it is known as piercing the corporate veil.

 Lawyers and attorneys have been known to find unique loopholes and special circumstances where the corporate veil can be pierced even when company owners have seemingly followed the rules and regulations of LLCs and Corporations.

-All this is to say personal limited liability protection is not universal and there are many times when it simply doesn’t protect you or your company.
-Without the right insurance policy or bundle, you risk losing your business and your personal assets.
+All this is to say, personal limited liability protection is not universal and there are many times when it simply doesn’t protect you or your company.
+Without the right insurance policy or bundle, you risk losing your business and all of your personal assets.

 ####    3. Does my business need insurance?

-Without commercial insurance you are putting yourself and your business at risk.
+Without commercial insurance you put yourself and your business at risk.
 Accidents, emergencies, theft, and lawsuits can wreak havoc on your business’s finances.
 If your business is unable to pay out of its own accounts, you might end up having to pay out of your personal savings and investments.

-Depending on the product or service your business provides, you might be required to have certain insurance policies where applicable.
-Let’s say you have employees, your state most likely requires you to have a Workers’ Compensation insurance policy.
-Some insurance is needed to receive licenses, certifications or permits for your business.
-Some real estate firms require their tenants to pick up special insurance.
-There are also international product and raw material suppliers require you to own insurance if you want to buy through them.
+Depending on the product or service your business provides and the state you are operating in, you might be required to have special insurance policies where applicable.

+Let’s say you have employees, most states require you to have a Workers’ Compensation insurance policy.
+Some insurance is needed to receive licenses, certifications, and permits for your business.
+Real estate firms are known to require tenants to pick up special insurance.
+There are also international product and raw material suppliers which require you to own insurance if you want to buy through them.

 ####    4. Is Workers’ Compensation insurance important for my business?

 Simply put, if your company has employees on payroll you needs workers’ compensation insurance.

 In the event someone on your staff gets injured and the company doesn’t have workers comp they can easily sue the company to pay for their medical bills, rehabilitation, missed wages they would have received, and more.

-It’s important to speak with legal professionals and your state insurance commissioner because the laws, administrative bodies, and structure for making claims surrounding workers comp insurance vary by the state.
+It’s always important to speak with legal professionals and your state insurance commissioner because the laws, administrative bodies, and structure for making claims surrounding workers comp insurance vary by the state.

 ####    5. What if business insurance is too expensive?

 40% of small businesses remain uninsured in order to save money.
 In reality, insurance can save you a lot more money in the long run than if you forego paying annual insurance premiums.

 Without insurance, all it takes is one bad accident or some natural disaster to strike and you could lose much more than your business, you could use your personal assets, investments, and savings.

-If you are strapped for cash, one of the best options you have for insurance is getting a standard or customized insurance bundle.
-This is what is known as a Business Owner’s Policy or BOP.
-Combining insurance policies is more affordable than buying the necessary policies separately.
+If you're strapped for cash, one of the best insurance options you have a standard or customized insurance bundle.
+This is what is referred to as a Business Owner’s Policy or BOP.
+Combining insurance policies is more affordable than buying each policy separately.

 There are additional measures you can take to further reduce the cost of insurance for your business.
 For instance, you can get cheaper premiums by setting up a higher deductible.
-Just be careful doing something like this because it can be a bit of a double-edged sword.
-You’ll have you the coverage you need but it also means you’ll pay more out-of-pocket should something bad happen.
+Just be careful doing something like this because it's a double-edged sword.
+You’ll have you the coverage you need, but it also means you’ll pay more out-of-pocket should something bad happen.

 ####    6. How do I get the best insurance rates for my business?

-It doesn’t matter what you sell, you should implement risk management as a regular practice in your business.
-Doing this gives you a good look at areas or events where your business is more likely to lose money.
-If the risk is significant enough you should heavily consider getting insurance coverage in that area.
+It doesn’t matter what you sell, making risk management as a regular practice in your business gives you a good look at areas or events where your business is more likely to lose money.
 Risk management allows businesses, both large and small, to make sure they aren’t paying for pointless policies while at the same time being covered in the areas you need it most.

 There are four simple steps to properly evaluate and manage your company’s risk:

 **1. Identify where potential losses may occur.** This incudes cases of theft, employee and customer injuries, fraud, natural disasters, etc.

 **2. Calculate the financial risk of each event should it occur.** How often would something like this happen?
 How much could this potentially cost your business.
+If the risk is significant enough, you should heavily consider getting insurance coverage in that area.

 **3. Brainstorm ways to prevent these events from happening.** What practices can you put in place to reduce these risks or even eliminate them completely?
 How much of the potential cost of such events would be covered by the relevant insurance policies?